EXPLORE THIS STORY

 Eurocentric approach minimizing complex regional geopolitical dynamics

-Diplomatic equidistance masking differentiated responsibilities of actors
+Diplomatic equidistance masking differentiated actor responsibilities

 Discover how another country covers this same story.